juniorsundarCasual/TGT/vault/volume-5.chapter-302.md

 Krish clicked his tongue in annoyance and said, "You can't appreciate the magnitude of her accomplishments, because you can't fathom the nature of the changes she's pioneering!"

 "I hope she isn't overdrawing herself," Guy nudged.
-"Marie has a tendancy to lose herself in her productive trance."
+"Marie tends to lose herself in her productive trance."

 "You don't have to remind me twice!"
-Krish responded with a bitter smile as he recollected his Disciple's exhaustion-inducing experimentation spree that he had to intervene in multiple times.
+Krish responded with a bitter smile as he recollected his Disciple's exhaustion-inducing experimentation spree in which he had to intervene multiple times.

 "Master!
 You're back!"
 Markus' voice resounded in the hall as his Disciple jogged in excitedly.
 He paused two steps away from Guy, composed himself and gave a deep bow.
 But Guy caught him midway and pulled the boy in for a hug.